Home

 But still got rich enough.

-They set up shops for miners
+They set up shops for miners and

-And sold expensive stuff.
+They sold expensive stuff.

-Gold became harder to find.
+Gold was harder to find.

-There were so many people looking
+So many people were looking

-And all the best land had been mined.
+All the land had been mined.

-And poor old farmer Sutter
+And poor old Sutter the farmer

-Looked around his land.
+Looked out across his land.

 His fields were thoroughly trampled

-But now California had changed
+And so California had changed

 Not boring old fields, no,

-There was a big exciting city,
+There was an exciting city,

-Back to US History from The California Gold Rush
+Back to US History